apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 		| Password for the admin user                        | The password for the administrative Traffic Ops user.                                          |
 		+----------------------------------------------------+------------------------------------------------------------------------------------------------+

+.. note:: A Python postinstall script also exists, and, unlike the Perl postinstall script, has no dependencies besides the interpreter itself.
+To use it, run ``/opt/traffic_ops/install/bin/postinstall.py`` with the same arguments you would have passed to ``/opt/traffic_ops/install/bin/postinstall`` (runs under either Python 3 or Python 2).

 .. _to-upgrading:

 Upgrading